FaradayRF/Faraday-Software/Tutorials/Readme.md

 * **Simple File Transfer**
   * This is a small update to the "Simple Messaging" program that sends binary data (files, images, etc...) over RF between two Faraday digital radios.
 The communications is unacknowledged not robust.

+#Developer Tutorials

+Developer tutorials are focused on providing insight and examples for developers to begin programming with Faraday.

-##Developers - Faraday Proxy Programming
+##Introduction To Faraday Proxy Programming

 * **[Hello World - Proxy 101](/Tutorials/Tutorials/1-Basic_Proxy_Interactions_And_Programming/0-Proxy_Basics/)**
   * Interacting with proxy as a programmer and the basics of the GET/POST API.